rokmc756/Oracle/README.md

 # What is the purpose and intension of this oracle playbook?
-This playbook is intended to deploy Oracle Database conveniently, configure remote connection, create new users and change pasword of sys,system users and so on on Baremetal,Virtual Machines and Cloud Infrastructure.
+This playbook is intended to deploy/install Oracle Database easily and conveniently, configure remote connection, create new users and change pasword of sys,system users and so on on Baremetal, Virtual Machines and Cloud Infrastructure.
-Because there would be many opportunities to simulate or reproduce issues in development or test environment if you are running oracle in production.
-If you are quite farmilar with ansible and oracle could you also utilize it into your production
+Because there would be many opportunities to simulate or reproduce issues on development or test environment if you are running Oracle Database and encounter issues  in production.
+If you are quite farmilar with ansible and Oracle Database you could also utilize it in your production.
-As it provides easy and quick installation and uninstallation you could use efficently your hardware resources especially in case who you are developer,dba and system administartor / engineer and so on.
+As it provides easy and quick installation and uninstallation you could use efficently your hardware or virtualization resources especially in case who you are developer,dba and system administartor / engineer and so on.

 # Where is it orignially came from and how has it been changed?
-https://facedba.blogspot.com/2022/04/install-oracle-19c-database-software.html
-Basic playbook was came from the above article.
-Howerver there has been many changes based on role, configuring OS environment and user and password settings and so on.
+Basic playbook was came from the following article.
+Howerver there has been many changes based on ansible role, configuring OS environment and user and password settings and so on. https://facedba.blogspot.com/2022/04/install-oracle-19c-database-software.html

 # Supported Oracle Database, Platform and OS
 Virtual Machines